Jones Angell: Early career

-As the voice of the Tar Heels
+As the play-by-play announcer for the Tar Heels

 A nationwide search was conducted to find Durham’s successor after Durham announced his retirement in 2011.
 Angell beat out several other candidates to become the new voice of the Tar Heels.
 Then-Tar Heel Sports Network general manager Gary Sobba and then-UNC Chapel Hill athletic director Dick Baddour flew out to Omaha, Nebraska, during the 2011 College World Series to inform Angell of the news.

 In Angell’s second season as play-by-play announcer for Tar Heel football, Angell called a game-winning punt return made by Gio Bernard against North Carolina State, snapping the Tar Heels' six-game losing streak against State.

 Angell feels this call sparked his relationship with the Tar Heel fanbase and says people still talk to him about this particular call.
 Angell even parodied this call for a video for The Daily Tar Heel’s sports department.

 When the 2016-17 basketball team won the school's sixth NCAA title, Angell ended the game by saying:

 His use of "dadgum" was a nod to basketball coach Roy Williams' frequent use of the word.

-Angell called part of the 2014 Tar Heel baseball season for ESPN3 and WatchESPN.
+Two of Jones Angell's most memorable basketball calls occurred during the 2021-22 basketball season, the first under Coach Hubert Davis, in which the Tar Heels upset Duke twice.
+The first one came in the final home game of legendary Duke coach Mike Krzyzewski:And in his final game in Cameron, Coach K takes an L... courtesy of the Tar Heels.And when the Tar Heels, an #8 seed, knocked of #2 seed Duke in the Final Four, the first such meeting in the storied history of the rivalry, Angell remarked:2 seconds...
+1 second!
+Ding dong, Duke is done!Angell called part of the 2014 Tar Heel baseball season for ESPN3 and WatchESPN.

 Angell also wrote articles for the now-defunct magazines Tar Heel Monthly and CAROLINA: the Magazine, as well as for GoHeels.com.

 Angell co-hosts a podcast, Carolina Insider, that launched on September 20, 2016, in a partnership with Learfield Communications and podcast provider DGital Media.
 Angell's co-host is Adam Lucas, a longtime TarHeelBlue.com and GoHeels.com columnist, an author of Tar Heel men's basketball books, and a contributor to Tar Heel Sports Network broadcasts.
 Angell worked with Lucas, who provided color commentary, on Tar Heel Sports Network coverage of Tar Heel baseball as early as 2004.
 Learfield offered Angell the podcast by himself, but Angell asked Learfield if Lucas could co-host the podcast with him.
 Both Angell and Lucas were considering working on a podcast together prior to Learfield's offer.